sampl/firefly/scripts/readme.md

 # Firefly scripts

 This "scripts" folder contains code that you, the developer, can run from your own machine.
+Useful for adding dummy data, "migrations", etc.

-# Examples
+## Examples

 This folder includes two sample scripts: